 Hydroxychloroquine, or Plaquenil, and corticosteroids, which both can be prescribed for the treatment of rheumatoid arthritis, are among these.
-Even if you are taking one of these drugs, your doctor can adjust your vitamin D dose to correct the malabsorption.
+If you are taking one of these drugs, your doctor can adjust your vitamin D dose to correct any malabsorption.

-To increase your level of vitamin D through food, you should include more oily fish, such as salmon, mackerel and tuna.
-Egg yolks and mushrooms also provide vitamin D, You could also choose a cereal and milk fortified with vitamin D.
+To increase your level of vitamin D through food, you should include more oily fish, such as salmon, mackerel, and tuna.
+Egg yolks and mushrooms also provide vitamin D. You also could also choose a cereal and milk fortified with vitamin D.

-Just 15 minutes of exposure to the sun gives you 20,000 IUs of vitamin D. However, this is without sunblock in the summer, and be aware that you need to be careful not to expose your skin to the sun without sunblock for long stretches of time.
+Just 15 minutes of exposure to the sun gives you 20,000 IUs of vitamin D. However, this is without sunblock in the summer.
+Be aware that you need to be careful not to expose your skin to the sun without sunblock for long stretches of time.
 This can cause skin damage and increase your risk of skin cancer.

 Not only does vitamin D play a crucial role in the absorption of calcium, but it can stave off osteoporosis, which can be a risk for people with RA.
 It also protects those susceptible to seasonal affective disorder from becoming depressed.

 Vitamin D and chronic pain